 Vital organs are now developed to the extent that they are able to perform more complicated tasks.
 The liver is now producing bile and the kidneys are now secreting urine into the bladder.
 The fetal digestive tract is also practicing peristaltic movements, the muscle contractions necessary to digest food, and bone marrow is producing white blood cells.
 The pituitary gland in the brain is also now producing reproductive hormones in both males and females, girl babies have their ovaries already while boy babies are developing their testes.

 By this stage your uterus will have swollen to the extent that your midwife may be able to feel the fundus, the name for the top of your uterus as it protrudes above the pelvic bone.
 Now is a good time to start practicing pelvic floor exercises to strengthen the pelvic muscles is preparation for labour and birth.
-Your midwife will be able to advise you further on this, however it basically involves clenching your buttocks or vaginal muscles, as if you are stopping yourself from urinating mid flow.
+Your midwife will be able to advise you further on this, however it basically involves clenching your buttocks or vaginal muscles, as if you are stopping yourself from urinating mid flow, but never intentionally stop yourself weeing midflow as this can cause urine infections.
 You can do this sitting at a bus stop or watching the TV and no one will notice.

 Hopefully any nausea or vomiting you’ve experienced should be beginning to subside although some women experience it throughout the whole of their pregnancy.
-If you feel as though vomiting is out of control speak to your midwife.
+If you feel as though you aren't keeping fluids down speak to your midwife.
 Occasionally, pregnant women can suffer from constant sickness that leaves them dehydrated and needing IV fluids, known as hyperemesis gravidarum.

 Many women experience occasional bouts of dizziness and/or feeling faint.
 This is partly due to high levels of progesterone that causes increased blood flow to your pelvic area and your baby, subsequently leaving other areas of your body with decreased blood pressure.
 Women typically also have lower blood sugar levels during pregnancy.
 Eating regularly, standing up slowly and ensuring that you get plenty of rest can all help with dizziness.